Method Man: 1992–1996: Enter the Wu-Tang (36 Chambers) and Tical

-1997–1998: Wu-Tang Forever and Tical 2000: Judgment Day
+1997–1998: Wu-Tang Forever and Tical 2000: Judgement Day

 On June 3, 1997, the Wu-Tang Clan released their Grammy-nominated multiplatinum double CD Wu-Tang Forever, the long-awaited follow up to 36 Chambers.
 The album has sold over 6 million copies to date worldwide.

 In 1996, the movie Space Jam was released.
 Method Man, alongside LL Cool J, Busta Rhymes, B-Real and Coolio released a song from the Space Jam Soundtrack called, "Hit 'Em High".
 Method Man would go on to feature on LL Cool J's, "4 ,3, 2, 1" the following year.

 His second solo album was Tical 2000: Judgement Day, released in 1998, which was heavily influenced by the apocalypse theories surrounding the forthcoming end of the millennium, and featured myriad guest appearances from his fellow Wu-Tang MCs.
 Other guest appearances include Lisa "Left Eye" Lopes, D'Angelo, Chris Rock, Mobb Deep, Redman, and brief cameos from Russell Simmons, Bishop Don "Magic" Juan, Janet Jackson, and Donald Trump.
 Fueled by the party track "Judgment Day" and the D'Angelo collaboration "Break Ups 2 Make Ups", the album sold better than his debut, earning Platinum certifications in both the U.S. and Canada.
 Reviews for the album were mixed and its long runtime and abundance of intermittent comedy skits were widely criticized.
 Producers on this album included True Master, 4th Disciple and the RZA.

 In 1997, the Scottish rock band Texas, found some success with their single, "Say What You Want".
 In 1998, the band collaborated with Method Man and RZA on a remix of the song titled "Say What You Want (All Day, Every Day)", with RZA producing.
 It was later included in the Greatest Hits album released by Texas.